 It is also a good idea to read the vaccine manufacturer product insert that can be obtained from your doctor or public health clinic because federal law requires drug companies marketing vaccines to include certain kinds of vaccine benefit, risk and use information in product information inserts that may not be available in other published information.
-Anthrax vaccine package inserts are located on the Food and Drug Administration’s website.
+Anthrax vaccine package inserts are located on the Anthrax Quick Facts page.

 Other questions that may be useful to discuss with your doctor before getting the anthrax vaccine are:

 - If other vaccines in addition to anthrax vaccine are scheduled for me, am I allowed to modify the schedule so fewer vaccines are given at once?

 - What should I do if I become ill after vaccination?

 - What other kinds of reaction symptoms should I call to report after anthrax vaccination?

 - If the anthrax vaccine doesn’t protect me, do I have any other options for preventing anthrax infection?

 In the U.S., vaccine manufacturers are shielded from liability under the 2005 Public Readiness and Emergency Preparedness (PREP) Act if a vaccine or drug developed in response to a health emergency like a bioterrorism attack causes the death or permanent injury of an individual who receives it during pre-licensure clinical trials or after it is released for public use.
 The PREP Act was part of a series of “Bioshield” laws created in response to national security fears after 9/11 and subsequent reported weaponized microbe threats, which prompted Congress to encourage pharmaceutical companies to develop anti-bioterrorism vaccines by, in part, eliminating liability for injuries and deaths caused by those vaccines.